bcgov/lear/jobs/sftp-gazette/README.md

 1. Run `. venv/bin/activate` to change to `venv` environment.
 2. Run notebook with `python sftpgazette.py`

+## Added permission to run.sh file if it is needed
+git add --chmod=+x path/to/file

 ## Running Unit Tests

 1. Run `python -m pytest` or `pytest` command.